 DPP v.
-Anthony Lyons [2014] IECCA 27, Murray J. July 31, 2014

-3.1.20 The Court of Criminal Appeal held that the sentence imposed on the Respondent was unduly lenient.
+Anthony Lyons [2014] IECCA 27, Murray J. July 31, 2014 the Sentence imposed on the Respondent was unduly lenient.
 The Respondent had been convicted of a sexual assault offence which was at the 'upper echelon' of the sentencing scale.
 He was found guilty and sentenced to 6 years imprisonment with 5 1⁄2 years suspended on various terms.
 The DPP sought a review of the sentence.
 The Court held that the trial judge had erred in principle by giving too much weight to the range of mitigating factors raised by the Respondent.
 It quashed the original sentence and imposed a sentence of 6 years, suspending the last 4 years.